Children’s Mental Health

 mom-and-daughter-sitting-on-a-fence-in-forest

-If you think your child is showing warning signs of mental health disorder, if you have received a diagnosis, or if you have concerns about your child’s behaviors, Maryland Coalition of Families can help!
-Our trained staff have experience as parents, grandparents and caregivers of children who have had challenges with their mental health – and now they use their knowledge to support other families.
+If you think your child is showing signs of mental health disorder, if you have received a diagnosis, or if you have concerns about your child’s behaviors, the Maryland Coalition of Families can help.

-Our staff can help you:
+Our staff can:

-• Find hope for the future
+• Provide hope and guidance for the future.

-All of our services are confidential and free to families regardless of income.
 To submit a request for services, click on the Request Services Now button at the top right of this page.
 If you have questions or would like further information, please email us at [email protected] or call 410-730-8267.

 Resources for More Information